shareholder oppression

-Shareholder oppression – Victorian Supreme Court adopts pilot program to resolve oppression claims
+Shareholder oppression – Victorian Supreme Court adopts pilot program to resolve oppression disputes

 On 1 October 2014 (Commencement), the Victorian Supreme Court commenced a pilot program to deal with applications under section 232 of the Corporations Act 2001 (Cth) (Act).
 Practice Note No. 5 of 2014 (Practice Note) describes the new process for dealing with applications to Court seeking relief under section 233 of the Act.
 The Practice Note states that the Court will operate a six (6) month pilot program (Program) to deal with oppression actions, for the stated aim of “just, efficient, timely and cost-effective resolution of the real issues in dispute”.